XVII. Extracurricular Activities

 - In order to be eligible to participate in extracurricular activities, a student must satisfy the following requirements:

-- be enrolled in a degree program
+- be enrolled in a degree program and be registered;

 - Changes in academic standing that affect eligibility become effective at the end of each academic term, usually the Tuesday following Final Examination Period.

 - Any student placed on Academic Drop/Dismissal or Review, or placed on Suspension or Expulsion by the Office of Student Integrity, is immediately ineligible for participation.
 Any student placed on Suspension in Abeyance may be immediately ineligible, based upon the individual organization’s decision to allow participation.

 - Changes in disciplinary standing that affect eligibility become effective immediately.

 - Participation also requires satisfaction of any additional requirements established by the Student Activities Committee of the Academic Senate.

 - All student organizations must make written application to, and receive permission from, the Division of Student Life to hold a social function.

 - In each term, the weekend before the Final Examination Period is closed to student-sponsored extracurricular events.